chaolinhan/MSc_Project/Meeting/meeting3.md

     -   For each particle, M-nearest neighbours are selected, the covariance is calculated using these neighbours

 ## Experiments

+In future “Result Analysis” part, these experiment runs should be repeated for 5 or 10 times for a reliable result

 ### Fixed threshold schedule